ms1963/Octopussy/README.md

 # Octopussy
 Octopussy is an Open Source Agentic System

 Currently, it exists as an architecture specification.
-For an interesting article about Octopussy read: [Octopussy Article](http://stal.blogspot.com/2026/03/octopussy-open-source-agentic-ai.html)
+For an informative and interesting article about Octopussy read: [Octopussy Article](http://stal.blogspot.com/2026/03/octopussy-open-source-agentic-ai.html)

 Specifications of Octopussy requirements, architecture and of Capability-Centric Architecture can be found in the spec subdirectory!